dice-group/PruneCEL/README.md

 We preprocessed the DBpedia reference graph by removing $43,618$ triples with IRIs that do not pass through the RDF checker.
 We also removed properties of the `http://dbpedia.org/property/` namespace.
 Additionally, we inferred the classes of all entities based on the class hierarchy.

-TODO what are global standards here?

 We preprocessed Wikidata by replacing the property `http://www.wikidata.org/prop/direct/P31` with `http://www.w3.org/1999/02/22-rdf\textbackslash-syntax-ns\#type`.

-TODO is there any other preprocessing needed?
-NO

 ## Knowledge Base Structure